 ▪ Ash-e Reshteh: A hearty soup cooked with noodles, which is said to symbolically help one succeed in life.

-▪ Kookoo-ye sabzi : An omlete-like souffle made with herbs and green vegetables.
+▪ Kookoo-ye sabzi: An omelette-like souffle made with herbs and green vegetables.
 It is believed that eating kookoo-ye sabzi it will bring prosperity and happiness in the year to come.

 Sizdah Bedar falls on the thirteenth day of the new year.
 This is a day of where everyone celebrates outside in the open, typically including family picnics.
 At the end of the celebrations on this day, the sabzeh grown for the Haft Sīn (which has symbolically collected all sickness and bad luck) is thrown into running water to eliminate any evil from the household.

-So, whether you celebrate Noruz or not, many await the arrival for Spring.
-And for those of you still buried in snow, we officially have 16 days until the first day of Spring!
+So, whether you celebrate Nowruz or not, many await the arrival for Spring.
+And for those of you still buried in snow, winter is almost over!